AClink03/PlaneGame/README.txt

 PlaneGame
 Fighter Jet roguelike RPG in Game Maker Studio 2

+8/15
+	I spent a few hours working how the rooms work in GMS2.
+I was going to have a 2d array storing everything, but I can take a few shortcuts and save myself some time and trouble.
+I'm working on changing my napkin notes over to using direct spritebox collisions instead of digging through lists of stuff (mostly because I can't figure out how to make grids of lists in GMS2, but that'll be for another day).
+For now, I've got a decent handle on how to make collisions.
+I didn't do the break turns, so those are still on the list.

 8/13

  Added slip left and slip right, changed which keys were bound to which.